maaislam/ab-test-boilerplate/README.md

 4. install chrome extension tampermonkey.
 Right click on the extension icon and go to manage extension, from there allow it access file urls.

 5. open the site you want to perform AB test.
 Click tampermonkey extension and start a new script.
-   Within the script type the following:
+   Within the script copy and paste the following:

 ```
 // ==UserScript==